Ayantaker/SpyderC2/README.md

 - First run a listener, by running http.
 Check in the logs if the listener is started successfully.

 - Then you would want to generate a payload/stager , by running generate command.
-Enter your host IP address when server URL is asked.
-If you are running on your host machine, it will be generated automatically, if running on docker, you would get a help text to generate the stager.
+Enter your listener/host's IP address and listener port.
+A stager should be generated

 - Then copy this stager.exe to the victim Windows machine.